 Your academic advisor is the faculty member with whom you interact most closely at Duke.
 You can go to them for all types of academic and non-academic concerns.
 You will want to consult closely with your advisor on all aspects of your academic program – your coursework, fields, languages, research, and dissertation.

 In addition to your primary advisor, you can consult with the members of your preliminary advisory committee.
-The committee consists of three to four Duke faculty members from whom you may seek guidance on specific issues related to your fields and your research.
-With the approval of your primary faculty advisor and the Director of Graduate Studies, you may have non-Duke faculty members serve on your advisory committee.
+The committee consists of your primary advisor and at least three other faculty members, including at least one other Duke History faculty, from whom you may seek guidance on specific issues related to your fields and your research.
+With the approval of your primary faculty advisor and the Director of Graduate Studies, you may also have non-Duke faculty members serve on your advisory committee.

 The role of the Director of Graduate Studies (DGS) is to furnish graduate students and faculty with timely information about changes in program requirements and to clarify any ambiguities in departmental rules.
-They are also available to help students design a course of study that fits their intellectual interests and needs and to provide advice about course offerings, on issues of professional ethics, and about professional development.
-For example, the DGS helps coordinate mock interviews in early January for graduate students who will be interviewing for jobs at the AHA.
+The DGS is also available to help students design a course of study that fits their intellectual interests and needs and to provide advice about course offerings, on issues of professional ethics, and about professional development.
+For example, the DGS helps coordinate mock job-talks and interviews if a graduate student requests it.

-The DSG plays a particularly significant role in advising incoming and first-year students.
-After only a year, the department encourages students to formalize a relationship with a permanent advisor but until then the DGS meets regularly with incoming and first-year students to counsel them on course selection and other programmatic issues.
-The DGS also assigns temporary advisors to all incoming students; the temporary advisor is a faculty member in a field different from that of the student.
-In the first year, both the DGS and the temporary advisor introduce new students to the program, the department, and the Graduate School.
+The DGS plays a particularly significant role in advising incoming and first-year students.
+The department encourages students to formalize a relationship with a permanent advisor after the first year of study, but until then the DGS meets regularly with incoming and first-year students to counsel them on course selection and other programmatic issues.
 Once a student has identified their permanent primary advisor, the DGS defers to that faculty member in decisions related to course selection and the construction of an intellectual agenda for the student.

 Historians who advise graduate students rely on a variety of approaches to advising and often adopt different approaches with different students or different approaches with the same student at various moments in their career.
 Any list of principles concerning the relationship between faculty advisors and graduate students must provide substantial leeway for this spectrum of advising styles, as well as for the tenets of academic freedom.
 At the same time, because training graduate students is among the most important functions that our faculty performs, the department wishes to articulate several basic principles about the respective responsibilities of faculty and graduate students.
 This is so that the individuals on each side of this very special pedagogical relationship clearly understand their roles and obligations.